PeerConradi/munity/Documentation/database/conference/roles.md

 # Conference Roles

+In this guide:

+* Create Team Roles
+* Create a Secretary General Role

 Every time a user is participating in a conference it is with a certain Role.
 The key role types are TeamRole, SecretaryGeneralRole, DelegateRole and VisitorRole.

 ## Role Auth